 3. Use Your Application Materials Strategically

 You can offset a low MCAT score with a competitive GPA and an otherwise strong application.
-Even medical schools that accept low MCAT scores want to see that you’ve put thought, time and consideration into applying there.
-So make sure your medical school personal statementmedical school recommendation letters and extracurriculars for medical school are all strengths in your application.
+Even medical schools that accept low MCAT scores want to see that you’ve put thought, time, and consideration into your application, and getting medical school application help can make that process much easier.
+Make sure your:

-Your medical school secondary essays can also be a useful tool to offset or explain a low MCAT score.
 Some schools offer applicants the opportunity to discuss difficult circumstances which affected their score, such as the AMCAS statement of disadvantage.
 Use every tool at your disposal to keep a too-low MCAT score from sinking your application.

 4. Retake the MCAT

 If you have time to retake the MCAT and you need a higher score to get into your dream program, it may be worth doing so to improve your chances and avoid medical school rejection.
-Be sure you know how many times you can take the MCAT, and research how your target school assesses multiple MCAT scores, since this may affect your application.
+Be sure you know how many times you can take the MCAT and research how your target school assesses multiple MCAT scores, since this may affect your application.

 One of our former students took this route, and was successful after his second attempt: